About Time: Model-free Reinforcement Learning with Timed Reward Machines: The Real-time Clock Setting

-\begin{proof} Since we have fixed a horizon, we can also perform a similar inductive construction of a policy $\pi'$ from $\pi$ as the previous result.
-Here, the proof proceeds via an induction on the depth $i$ of the induced Markov chain $\mdp_\pi$ of the policy.
-Following a similar calculation, for a state $s$ at the $i$th depth, the difference between $V^{\pi'_i}(s)$ and $V^{\pi_i}(s)$ can be written as:
+\begin{proof} Since we have fixed a horizon, we can also perform a similar proof of approximating policy $\hat{\pi}$ with $\pi$ as the previous result.
+Here, the proof proceeds by considering the induced finite-horizon Markov chain $\mdp_\pi$ of the policy.
+Following a similar calculation, we now rewrite the expected value of the discounted reward $G^{\zeta}_\lambda$ as an affine part and an error term:

-Then, based on the sign of the constant $K$, we can modify the policy $\pi_i$ such that $t_i'$ is in one of the corners and the above difference is positive. \end{proof}